What is Your Social Media Objective?

 Creating “user groups” on social media for your most loyal customers can increase buyer frequency and give you a chance to up sell to existing customers.

-In conclusion: Set your objectives then build your plan
+In conclusion: Set your social media objective then build your plan